UmerFakher/INT2-Group-Project-CIFAR10/README.md

 As mention that the network will be more robust in handling for example a plane's wing shown in **different positions**, but just as a clarification if we have complex rotations of features or even different scaled images such as smaller cats and larger cats then the convolution neural network will require such training examples that have been scaled or rotated.

 Luckily it seems the Cifar-10 dataset had quite a different images like this so this should be sufficient however if we are still reaching a low testing accuracy then this could be an area to improve perhaps using **data augmentation** where we could create new images so we have more training examples from existing ones that are scaled or rotated.

+### Quick Summary

+The convolutional neural network consists of:
+* Feature Extraction ('Convolution with ReLu, then pooling' which may be repeated several times) Each convolution with ReLu layer learns a feature through filters (a bunch of weights), for example the first convolution with relu layer may learn lines and shapes whereas the next could learn specific object parts such as plane wing or cat's tail and this builds up to more abstract features.

+The network automatically detects and learns the filters as part of training we input multiple instances of images (for all 10 classes) for example that are classed as planes or cats.
+Using backpropagation the network will figure out the good numerical values of the weights in filters.
+Hyperparameters may include how many filters we want to specify and the dimensions of these filters.
+The values of the filters are then self-learned by the network through training.

+* Softmax Classification after a flatten, to generate probabilities of which image class, the image example that is given as input, could belong to.
+This layer ends up classifying what the image is out of our 10 classes.